Tight Homes, Trapped Air:

 How Central Vacuum Resolves the Contradiction

-Central vacuum is the only residential cleaning system that exports pollutants from the building envelope entirely.
+Central vacuum is the only residential cleaning system that expels pollutants from the building envelope entirely.

 The power unit sits in a garage, basement, or utility room, outside the conditioned living space.
 Debris travels through PVC conduit hidden inside walls to a remote collection tank.
 The exhaust vents through an exterior penetration.
 Particles leave the building envelope completely.
 No recirculation.
 No filter degradation at the point of use.
 No re-suspension into occupied rooms.